 David Jaffee created this action-adventure, fantasy video game franchise in the year 2005.
 It consists of 8 games in total, with a 9th slated for release in 2022.
 Players follow Spartan warrior Kratos, tricked into killing his own family by his master Ares, the Greek God of War.
 Then, the storyline shifts to a series of wars involving mythological gods.

 The entire series is set in two parts.
 The first seven games make up the Greek era.
 This involves all the games from God of War I to Ascension.
 The Norse era begins with the franchise’s biggest venture to date, God of War (2018).
 Atreus, Kratos’ son, was introduced into the franchise as a secondary lead.
 Furthermore, the current edition traces the journey of Kratos and his son, on their quest to fulfill the final wish of Faye (mother of Atreus).

 How has the franchise handled Norse Mythology?

 God of War depicts Norse mythology as a dysfunctional and alien society.
-This portrayal is similar to its original than most people realize.
+This portrayal is more similar to the original than most people realize.
 Bringing traditional mythology to the screen, especially in a video game, is a challenging undertaking.
 However, the writers at Santa Monica Studios have performed this task flawlessly.
-The franchise took the license to improvise since mythology leaves a lot to the imagination.
+The franchise has taken the license to improvise since mythology leaves a lot to the imagination.
 The makers have carried out the detailing of every aspect with surgical precision.
 The franchise does not replicate Norse mythology as it is.
 However, it does not go too wayward from the original tale either.

 A few improvisations made